-CHAPTER 14.1.
+Chapter 14.1.
 Digital Construction Technologies for Infrastructure Projects

-5960. (a) Pursuant to Section 14615.1, the department (DGS) shall develop guidance, policies, and procedures for the integration and deployment of digital construction technologies for use on a (1) A civil infrastructure project with a state project cost of fifty million dollars (\$50,000,000) or more that receives any state funding and begins preconstruction activities after January 1, 2022, shall deploy Guidance shall include digital construction management technologies from preconstruction to asset life cycle.
-The guidance, policy, and procedures, shall be included in the State Administrative Manual and the State Contracting Manual, as appropriate, on or before January 1, 2023.
-[The Committee and Author will continue to work on a potentially lower trigger dollar amount]

-(2) Among other considerations, the guidance shall include how a state department shall To the extent practicable, an agency that awards funding for a civil infrastructure project described in subdivision (a) shall require that any bid or proposal for the civil infrastructure project contract include a digital construction management plan that describes how the bidder, if successful, would utilize digital construction management technology to significantly reduce project cost, improve project delivery times, or increase project quality.
+- 5960. (a) An-(1) A civil infrastructure project with a project cost of fifty million dollars (\$50,000,000) or more that receives any state funding and begins preconstruction activities after January 1, 2022, shall deploy digital construction management technologies in construction to reduce waste, inefficiency, rework, cost overruns, and embodied carbon, and to improve delivery times and project quality. from preconstruction to asset life cycle. - (2) To the extent practicable, an agency that awards funding for a civil infrastructure project described in subdivision (a) shall require that any bid or proposal for the civil infrastructure project contract include a digital construction management plan that describes how the bidder, if successful, would utilize digital construction management technology to significantly reduce project cost, improve project delivery times, or increase project quality.